Jong-Min-Moon/Jong-Min-Moon.github.io/_projects/3_project.md

 noise.
 The resulting doubly pessimistic objective is then optimized to determine the final pricing policy.

 This work was presented at NeurIPS 2025 MLxOR workshop.
+You can also check out the full paper [here](https://openreview.net/pdf?id=ZL748l6oQG).